 In its simplest form royalties are calculated as follows:

 Retail Price minus Retailer Charges minus Production Costs equals Royalty (or Net Profit).
-Your share is 75% of the net.

 - Production costs include things like printing, shipping, taxes, etc. These costs vary widely depending on things like order volume, page count, hardcover versus paperback, etc.